amirmasoudabdol/Bilbo/docs/design.md

 #### Hacking Strategy-(ies)

 `Hacking Strategy` is an abstract representation of different *p*-hacking and QRP methods.
-The `Researcher` *performs* a hacking strategy by sending a copy of its `Experiment` to chosen method.
-The `Hacking Strategy` takes control of the experiment, modifies it, (e.g., adding new values, removing values), recomputes the statistics, reruns the test, and finally returns the modified `Experiment`.
+The Researcher *performs* a hacking strategy by sending a copy of its Experiment to chosen method.
+The `Hacking Strategy` takes control of the experiment, modifies it, (e.g., adding new values, removing values), recomputes the statistics, reruns the test, and finally returns the modified Experiment.
 Finally, the researcher can evaluate the *hacked* experiment, and select *hacked* result if satisfactory.

 If more than one hacking strategies are registered, researcher navigates through them by the logic defined in Decision Strategy and decides whether any of the *hacked* experiments will be used for constructing the *Submission*.
 This process will be discussed in more details, in *[Decision Strategy](decision-strategy.md)* and *[Hacking Strategy](hacking-strategy.md)* sections.